 Downtown San José has turned a corner.
-The arrival of BART can help to further reposition downtown to a new place of prominence in the Bay Area.
+The arrival of BART can help reposition downtown as a new place of prominence in the Bay Area.
 Current City plans would allow for about 12 million square feet of new development in the Downtown.
 [See Appendix L for more information on the TOC development scenario and how it compares to existing City plans.]

-The market potential within the station area can accommodate much more development.
-Taking advantage of the possibilities will require channeling this growth into development that contributes to a dynamic, welcoming place for residents, workers, and visitors to the Downtown San José Station Area.
-Part of the solution will be implementing the principles of good placemaking, new development and public improvements to promote:
+The market demand potential within the station area can accommodate much more development.
+Taking advantage of the possibilities will require channeling this growth into development that contributes to a dynamic, welcoming place for residents, workers, and visitors to the Downtown San José Station area.
+Part of the solution will be implementing the principles of good placemaking via new development and public improvements that promote: